amv/gapier/README.md

  * Gapier exposes a simple HTTP API that **allows easily adding and updating rows** without doing row matching yourself.
  * Gapier manages your sensitive secrets and **gives you simple tokens with limited access rights** that you can safely deploy to servers or websites.

-This project was originally inspired by Zapier and tried to expand it's limited feature set when dealing with Google Spreadsheets.
+This project was originally inspired by [Zapier](http://zapier.com/) and tried to expand it's limited feature set when dealing with Google Spreadsheets in the spirit of Open Source.
 If you are a fan of Zapier, you will find that Gapier should be easy to use through the custom code steps with the `request` library.

 ## Why a service and not just a library?